* Treat proofreading like a treasure hunt or a game and see how many hidden mistakes you can find.

 * If you’re reading onscreen, change the font, font size, or color so that you’re reading it in a different format.
 You can also enlarge the screen view without changing the font.

 * If you find a mistake or a typo, reread the sentence or paragraph it’s in.
-Mistakes sometimes come in clusters, and you may miss one (or more) while finding another.
+Mistakes often come in clusters, and you may miss one (or more) while finding another.

 * Use the search and replace function to check that there are no more instances of a particular error you’ve just encountered.
 Sometimes words are consistently misspelled.